DanielWJudge/TaskTracker/README.md

 > "The secret to getting ahead is getting started.
 The secret to getting started is breaking your complex overwhelming tasks into small manageable tasks, and then starting on the first one." - Mark Twain

-TaskTracker embodies this philosophy in code:
+Momentum embodies this philosophy in code:

 - **Simplicity over complexity** - One task, one focus
 - **Shipping over planning** - Less organizing, more doing